neuralProcessor314/faded-4B-views-predictor/README.md

 <dd>constant baseline rate</dd>

 <dt>3980917788</dt>
-<dd>viewcount at June 10, 2026 18:11 UTC+9, which is pretty close to the reference time and can be approximated, considering [YouTube's viewcount updates are not immediate](https://www.youtube.com/watch?v=oIkhgagvrjI).</dd>
+<dd>viewcount at June 10, 2026 18:11 UTC+9, which is pretty close to the reference time and can be approximated, considering YouTube's viewcount updates are not immediate; See https://www.youtube.com/watch?v=oIkhgagvrjI.</dd>
 </dl>

 ### Visualizing Results